victwj/victwj.github.io/_projects/rubl.md

 image: rubl.png
 ---

-**Analyzing Russian Censorship**
+**Information Control in Russia**

 [Paper (NDSS'20)](https://censoredplanet.org/assets/russia.pdf) /
 [Report](https://censoredplanet.org/russia)

+---

 Unlike other censoring countries such as China and Iran, very little is known about Russia's censorship practices.
 We collaborated with activists and developed new measurement methods to explore this issue.
-Our work was fortunate to be covered by 80+ news journals around the world:
+Our work was covered by 80+ news journals around the world:

 [ABC](https://abcnews.go.com/Politics/wireStory/study-russias-web-censoring-tool-sets-pace-imitators-66797101)
 /
 [NYT](https://www.nytimes.com/aponline/2019/11/06/us/politics/ap-us-russia-internet-censorship.html)